High Performance Fiber

 Natural technology

 Moisture management.
-The ability to absorb moisture while remaining dry to the touch helps maintain comfort in humid environments.
+Wool absorbs moisture vapour while remaining dry to the touch, contributing to sustained comfort in humid or active environments.

 Rugby and alpine skiing